Choltz95/chesterholtz.me/_posts/2015-7-7-micro_lisp_interpreter.md

 Here, we switch over the first token x\[0\], and assuming that the next token x\[1\] is an atom, we set a new indice in the local environment to the variable name 'variable' and its value to the argument expression (x\[2\]) recursively evaluated with respect to the global enviornment.

 With these rules in place, we have a robust and portable lisp that we can use to program anywhere in with a browser.
 It becomes quite easy to define our own, more complex functions.
-By querying the help function by typing "sample" into the interpreter prompt, a number of different examples are presented with the most advanced being application of the fibonacci function onto a range of numbers.
+By querying the help function by typing "sample" into the interpreter prompt, a number of different examples are presented with the most advanced being the recursive application of the fibonacci function onto a range of numbers.

 <pre class="prettyprint">
 > (define range (lambda (a b) (cond (= a b) (quote ()) (cons a (range (+ a 1) b)))))